Generic Name: vitamin E (VYE ta min E)

 stomach acid reducers such as cimetidine (Tagamet), omeprazole (Prilosec), lansoprazole (Prevacid), and others.

 This list is not complete and there are many other drugs that can interact with vitamin E. Tell your doctor about all medications you use.
 This includes prescription, over-the-counter, vitamin, and herbal products.
 Do not start a new medication without telling your doctor.
 Keep a list of all your medicines and show it to any healthcare provider who treats you.

-More Alpha E resources
+More about Alpha E (vitamin e)